The Ultimate Checklist for Launching a Safety Clothing Brand in 2025

 [ ] For FR products: confirm NFPA 2112 requirement; confirm if arc flash rating (ATPV) is also needed

-[ ] Research any market-specific additional requirements (OSHA regulations, Australian state requirements, Gulf Cooperation Council standards)
+[ ] Research any market-specific additional requirements (OSHA regulations, Australian state requirements, Gulf Cooperation Council Standards)

 Testing and Certification Plan

-[ ] Identify accredited testing laboratories for each standard (Bureau Veritas, SGS, Intertek, TÜV Rheinland)
+[ ] Identify accredited testing laboratories for each Standard (Bureau Veritas, SGS, Intertek, TÜV Rheinland)

 [ ] Budget for third-party testing (USD 400-800 per style for hi-vis; USD 800-2,000 for NFPA 2112)